9 Real Estate Investing Platforms For Non-Accredited Investors

 8. Arrived Homes

 Arrived Homes is one of the top sites for non-accredited investors that allows you to invest in single-family investment properties.
-When you sign up, you can choose from a variety of properties around the country.
+When you sign up, you can choose from various properties around the country.

 You can invest in one property or several.
 There’s a $100 minimum investment, and the per-share price for most properties is $10.

 Arrived Homes manages the properties, and you’ll earn rental income.
-Some of the properties are already rented out, which means that you can start earning money immediately.
+Some properties are already rented out, so you can start earning money immediately.

-However, other properties are still seeking tenants, meaning there may be a waiting period before you’ll start getting paid.
+However, other properties are still seeking tenants, meaning there may be a waiting period before you start getting paid.

 9. Streitwise